In college, I was known as the Cookie Fairy. Seriously.

 Makes 15-20 cookies; we always double the recipe

-- 3/4 c. butter-flavored Crisco or Spectrum organic butter-flavored shortening (you can use a little under 3/4 c. vegetable oil instead, but it really is better with shortening)
+- 3/4 c. butter-flavored Crisco or Spectrum organic shortening (you can use a little under 3/4 c. vegetable oil instead, but it really is better with shortening)

 - 1 c. brown sugar

 - 2 t. baking soda

 - White sugar for rolling the dough in

 Cream shortening or oil with brown sugar with a wooden spoon, then stir in the molasses and egg.
 Add 1 c. flour (2 c. if you’re doubling the recipe) with all the spices and soda, stir it in.
 Then stir in the rest of the flour until it’s the right consistency.
 Form into balls (about golf ball size or a little bigger) and roll in white sugar.
 Bake at 350 for 9-11 minutes (depending on your oven)—you want them underdone a little.
 When you remove from the oven, lightly bang the cookie sheet on the stove to get the cookies to fall a little…this gives them the chewy interior that makes them amazing (vs. puffy cakey).